vizplus/viz-faq/faq-en.md

 The easiest way to change the keys is to ‘reset’ them.
 Just refuse to use all the old keys with one click of a button in the application and get a set of new ones.
 To do this, you need to enter the master key.

-If you want to change only one key, go to the Accounts - Account Access section in [my.viz.plus](https://my.viz.plus), find the access you need, generate a new one (there is a special button for this), add it, write it down in several places, and then delete the old key.
+If you want to change only one key, go to the Settings - Access section in [my.viz.plus](https://my.viz.plus/settings/access/), find the access you need, generate a new one (there is a special button for this), add it, write it down in several places, and then delete the old key.
 You will also need to enter the master key to perform this operation.

 ### How do I recover lost keys?